FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Most parasites in puppies (such as intestinal worms, or fleas) are unlikely to do any real harm to your puppy in the short-term.

-But it's essential to treat them quickly (and properly), before they have a chance to turn into a serious threat to his health.
+But it's essential to treat them quickly, or they will turn into a serious threat to his health.

 Some of these nasties live inside your pup, maybe in his colon, lungs or even his heart.

 Others take up residence on the outside, making themselves at home in his fur or on his skin.

 Symptoms of a parasite infestation can range from diarrhea and vomiting, to skin irritation, intense itching, coughing, anemia... even pneumonia or death.

 These little creatures may be tiny, but you need to take them seriously!

 The ones you're most likely to see in young puppies are worms, single-cell protozoa, fleas and skin mites.

 Although they're common, worms in puppies can lead to serious health issues if you don't treat them promptly.